 Where is the Heights House Hotel?

-The neighborhood itself is very suburban feeling, just over Boylan Bridge, which has one of the most iconic views of the downtown Raleigh skyline.
+The immediate neighborhood Heights House Hotel is in is very suburban.
+It is in Boylan Heights, which is just over Boylan Bridge.
+Boylan Bridge has one of the most iconic views of the downtown Raleigh skyline.

 Address: 308 S Boylan Ave, Raleigh, NC 27603